Gurleviks/Gurleviks/README.md

 - 👋 Hi, I’m @Gurleviks
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning SQL, Git, Python
+- 🌱 I’m currently learning SQL, R, Python and Stata
 - ✨ I'm an Economics graduate
 - 📫 How to reach me https://www.linkedin.com/in/muhammet-furkan-g%C3%BCrlevik-39a227218